attestate/awesome-kiwinews/README.md

 # awesome-kiwinews
-A collection of awesome Kiwi News links, including clients, APIs, and more.
+A collection of awesome Kiwi links, including clients, apps, APIs, and more.

 ### What is Kiwi